How to submit your ID

 By providing your identification info, you help build trust in the Airbnb community.

 When you’re asked to confirm your identity, you’ll need to add either your legal name and address, or a photo of a government ID (driver’s license, passport, or national identity card).

 If you need to come back and finish confirming your identity later, go to identity verification to continue where you left off.

 - Check your messages: You may have been sent additional information via text, email, or phone.
 Do you think you may have missed an email?
 Learn why.

 - Grant camera permission: The Airbnb app or your browser may need permission to access your camera.
 Still not working?
 Try refreshing the app or page.

 - Use high-quality photos: Take photos in a well-lit room, checking that your face is clear and not obscured, and fit information within the provided white lines.
+Using “auto” mode will allow the app to automatically take high quality photos, although you can always switch back to take photos manually.
 Religious head coverings are welcome, but please make sure that we can see your eyes, nose, and mouth.

 - Submit photos of an original (not photocopied) and undamaged ID: If the ID has two sides, like a driver’s license or national ID card, submit photos of the front and back.